Evaluation and management of asymptomatic left ventricular systolic dysfunction

 The management of patients with asymptomatic LV systolic dysfunction will be reviewed here.
-Issues related to the prevalence of and possible screening for asymptomatic LV systolic dysfunction and the management of symptomatic systolic HF are presented separately.
+Issues related to the prevalence of and possible screening for asymptomatic LV systolic dysfunction and the management of symptomatic HF with reduced ejection fraction are presented separately.
 (See "Screening for asymptomatic left ventricular dysfunction" and "Overview of the therapy of heart failure with reduced ejection fraction".)

 Asymptomatic LV diastolic dysfunction is also common and associated with an adverse prognosis .
 However, there are no data on the efficacy of treating diastolic dysfunction before the onset of symptoms.
 (See "Treatment and prognosis of heart failure with preserved ejection fraction", section on 'Asymptomatic diastolic dysfunction'.)

 By definition, patients with asymptomatic left ventricular (LV) dysfunction have no symptoms.
 The diagnosis is usually made by echocardiography performed because the patient might have underlying heart disease or cardiomegaly is detected on chest radiograph.